CarlosPena00/tldr_a_curious_moon/README.md

 - To query ranges, use `@>` e.g: `SELECT int4range(10, 30) @> 20`, to compute the intersection between two ranges use `*`, and to check if the ranges overlaps, use `&&`
 - Remember to create a new index using GIST (Generalized Search Tree) on the ranges (if you wish)
 - However, if you are using a range to constrain results it may not help (as Dee problem)

+## Glide Path and Epilog
+- Time for plot
+- Overall, I loved this book!
+I never thought a tutorial could be so well done
+- Please, feel free to contribute to more lessons :D

 ---